andrewlunde/job-scheduler/README.md

  - Clone this repo [https://github.com/SAP-samples/mta-job-scheduler.git](https://github.com/SAP-samples/mta-job-scheduler.git) into your local system or IDE of choice.

- - Either modify the mta.yaml to specify your specific CI/CD configuration(optional).
+ - Modify the mta.yaml to specify your specific CI/CD configuration(optional).

  ```
 ...